Holic75/KingmakerRebalance/README.md

 - Nok-Nok to 9/22/14/12/10/8

-NOTE: Changes to animal companion bonuses, npc companions, and class skill points and some others are optional and can be disabled (set corresponding values to false, in your_game_folder/Mods/CallOfTheWild/settings.json)
+NOTE: Changes to  npc companions, and class skill points and some others are optional and can be disabled (set corresponding values to false, in your_game_folder/Mods/CallOfTheWild/settings.json)

 Install